LeonieHendriksen/Hello-world/readme.txt

 1st do steps 1-4 (git status, git add name, git stage name, git commit -m name) then use: git push origin master

+So now I know how to get a copy of files from the server on my own pc.
+Thats called a clone..
+Code: git clone URL  -> this will put a folder and all files from that URL into the directory you are in.
+So if you dont want it in your "hello world" folder change directory to the above directory (with cd ..)
+Then use the command line for the clone.

+next to your clone you want a link to the original file on the server.
+You get this by going to the serveradres from patchwork and using the commandline: git remote add upstream URL

+the command: git remote -v   -> is used to see what URL's are linked to a directory